GoogleCloudPlatform/berglas/doc/threat-model.md

 - Separate "read secret" from "write secret" permission
 - Watch Cloud Audit logs for new write operations
 - Routinely audit Cloud IAM permissions

+## In-memory Access

+When using Berglas auto or `berglas exec`, secrets ultimately end up in the process environment in plaintext.
+Any code running in that process (or any root user on the same OS with privledge to trigger a process dump) could retrieve the plaintext values.

+Similarly, some languages and frameworks automatically dump their environment as part of debugging in the event of a crash or panic.
+Since that framework is running inside the context of berglas, it will dump the plaintext values.

+**Mitigations**

+- Only run trusted code and dependencies
+- Routinely audit your dependencies
+- Leverage automated vulnerability scanning
+- Disable core dumps in your frameworks
+- Disallow outbound network access (sans where explicitly required)